Holly Trees for Sale Online

 Growing Information on Holly Trees

 Holly Trees are typically very disease and pest resistant.
 The spiny or serrated leaves make the tree deer resistant.
 Most Hollies need both female and male plants to produce berries.
 Nellie Stevens Holly has both male and female flowers on the same plant, so no pollinator is required for berries.

 Nellie Stevens Holly is quickly becoming one of the most popular Hollies sold today.
 This is due to the fast growth rate of up to 3 feet per year, under ideal conditions, and when adequately fertilized.

 The American Holly is a welcome sight to native birds as it is berries are highly recognized as a food source.
 To use this outstanding native as privacy or buffer screen plant between 5 to 6 feet apart, as the tree will reach a mature width of between 12 and 15 feet.
 This distance between plants will create a robust and dense privacy wall.

 Christmas Jewel Holly was selected for its dark, polished green foliage and large apple-red berries.
-Growth habit is naturally dense and upright.
-Great specimen plant for a privacy or noise screen.
+The growth habit is naturally dense and upright — an excellent specimen plant for a privacy or noise screen.

 How Do You Care for Your Holly Trees?